 Easily one of our fave secret spots for picnics and scenic bike rides, Bay East Garden offers gorgeous, sweeping views of the Marina Bay Skyline without the usual hordes of tourists.
-Situated opposite the Supertree Grove, the Cloud Forest and Flower Dome, we suggest splurging on hawker treats to go from Satay by The Bay beforehand to feast out while waiting for the big show.
+It’s situated opposite the Supertree Grove, Cloud Forest and Flower Dome, and we suggest splurging on hawker treats to go from Satay by The Bay to feast out while waiting for the big show.

 Southbridge, 5/F (rooftop), 80 Boat Quay, Singapore 049868

-Regarded as one of the best restaurants in the world (recently winning a Michelin star), this high-flying restaurant pairs modern French cuisine with to-die-for views of the Singapore skyline.
-Dig into the seven-course Menu Prestige, which includes ‘forest’ pigeon served with white polenta and cromesquis and confit rainbow trout with organic chicken – with the magnificent light show as your backdrop.
+Regarded as one of the best restaurants in the world, this high-flying, Michelin-starred restaurant pairs modern French cuisine with to-die-for views of the Singapore skyline.
+Dig into glorious dishes with the magnificent light show as your backdrop.

 Marina Bay Promontory and The Lawn

-Bring the gang, a picnic, and your cameras and head to The Lawn where you can sit, relax and enjoy the firework show from your picnic mat!
-Get there early to catch the parade being broadcasted live on huge LED screens around the area.
+Bring the gang, a picnic and your cameras, and head to The Lawn where you can sit, relax and enjoy the picturesque show from your picnic mat!
 If you don’t fancy lounging around at The Lawn, park yourself down along Marina Bay Promontory, with unhindered views galore.

 Kinki Restaurant & Bar

 Apart from its contemporary Japanese grub, graffiti walls, sake and themed cocktails, this casual street-styled eatery with a stellar view is another joint for catching a glimpse of the fireworks.
-Clink those ochoko cups as you toast to Singapore’s birthday!
+Clink those ochoko cups as you make your toast!

 So you’d rather treat your loved ones to an elaborate family-style meal?
 Caffe Fernet might just be your spot for the evening.
-The restaurant hosts a wonderful dinner and free-flow drinks with a side of fireworks!
-Almost every table has a lovely view of the Bay…
+The restaurant hosts a wonderful dinner and drinks with a side of fireworks!
+Almost every table has a lovely view of the bay…